aboutsecurity/blueteam_homelabs/README.md

 ## OS & Linux Distros

-* [Windows Evaluation Images](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) - To download the Windows 10 Enterprise 90-day trial edition, go to Microsoft's TechNet Evaluation Center.
-Click the Sign in link at the top to log in with your Microsoft account.
+* [Windows Evaluation Images](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) - 90 day evaluations of Windows 10 Enterprise.
+To download the Windows 10 Enterprise 90-day trial edition, click the Sign in link at the top to log in with your Microsoft account.
 * [Kali](https://www.kali.org/) - Kali Linux is an open source project that is maintained and funded by Offensive Security.
 Kali Linux has over 600 preinstalled penetration-testing programs, including Armitage (a graphical cyber attack management tool), Nmap (a port scanner), Wireshark (a packet analyzer), John the Ripper (a password cracker), Aircrack-ng (a software suite for penetration-testing wireless LANs), Burp suite and OWASP ZAP web application security scanners.
 * [Alpine](https://alpinelinux.org/) - Small.
 Simple.
 Secure.
 Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 * [Ubuntu](https://ubuntu.com/) - Ubuntu is a free and open-source Linux distribution based on Debian.
 Ubuntu is officially released in three editions: Desktop, Server, and Core for the internet of things devices and robots.
 All the editions can run on the computer alone, or in a virtual machine.